MicrosoftDocs/winapps-winrt-api/microsoft.windows.system.power/powermanager_displaystatuschanged.md

 ## -description

-Raised when the status of the display that is associated with the application's session.
+Raised when the status of the display that is associated with the app's session.

 ## -remarks